kaylamathes/Combustion-Model/README.md

 For preparing the FWI parameters for retraining dataset:

-  Step 1: Turn Day of burn (DOB_1st) into calendar data and upload a csv of all retraining datapoints with calendar date Step 2: GEE: https://code.earthengine.google.com/cb24372bf20114cedb4e61ee4bfd5e53: Calculate the FWI variables for the training dataset.
+  Step 1: Turn Day of burn (DOB_1st) into calendar date and upload a csv of all retraining datapoints with calendar date Step 2: GEE: https://code.earthengine.google.com/cb24372bf20114cedb4e61ee4bfd5e53: Calculate the FWI variables for the training dataset.

 ### Retraining: Stefano's training models